Article: Khan, Elcheikhali et al, 2024

 Processed Data

-The processed data is available within a Google Drive folder
+The processed data are reported according to the community guidelines and available within a Google Drive folder

 The folder is organized as follows:

-• 001-MSData: search outputs from raw mass specgtrometry data and associated files to process to single cell matrices
+• 001-MSData: search outputs from raw mass spectrometry data and associated files to process to single cell matrices

 • 001-searchedFiles: output tables from Maxquant (including variable modification PTM search) and DIA-NN

-• 002-AuxiliaryFiles: metadata and cellenOne files to process search data into single cell matrices, configurations for DART-ID, inclusion lists and methods for pSCoPE and FASTA’s used and complex groupings used.
+• 002-AuxiliaryFiles: metadata and [nPOP][nPOP] files to process search data into single cell matrices, configurations for DART-ID, inclusion lists and methods for pSCoPE and FASTA’s used and complex groupings used.

 • 002-SingleCellMatrices: processed single cell matrices